 I used Comfy Color Mist from KnitPicks for this top in the color “Sunshower.”
 The hanks are 219 yards and I used a tiny bit more than one.
 I wish I had been able to squeeze the top into one skein because now I have an *almost* whole skein left… sigh.

 This was my first time using this yarn and it did not disappoint.
 It’s a super soft cotton/acrylic blend, comes in great colors, and is a great price.
-I only wish it came in solid colors.

 For needles, I used my Sunstruck circuluar set from KnitPicks even though it is knitted flat.
 I just prefer to use circulars because they feel more comfortable than straight needles.